EffectOrientedProgramming/book/Chapters/02_Introduction.md

 We have improved our type systems and the ways we create data structures.
 What wall are we facing now?

-To return to our home-building system, we've solved the problem of assembling rooms, but adding functionality to those rooms is quite difficult.
+Returning to our home-building system, we've solved the problem of assembling rooms, but adding functionality to those rooms is quite difficult.
-If we decide we want electricity in a room, we have to tear up the walls and insert electrical conduits.
+If we want electricity in a room, we have to tear up the walls and insert electrical conduits.
 To add a vent we must tunnel up through the building to the roof.
 Adding plumbing is very challenging because it runs through the concrete foundation and the walls.
 We can assemble rooms, but if we want a room to do anything interesting, we must remodel the house.